google/WebFundamentals/src/content/en/fundamentals/performance/index.md

 # Performance {: .page-title }

-TODO: Needs to be completed
+Improving performance is about much more than finding better algorithms and eliminating nested loops.
+It starts with minimizing, or at lease, optimizing the data that users download.
+Understanding how a browser renders those resources is a prerequisite for improving code efficiency.
+After improving it, you need a way to test it.

 ## Optimizing Content Efficiency

 <img src="https://placehold.it/300x200" class="attempt-right">

-Web applications continue to grow in their scope, ambition, and functionality.
-The relentless march toward a richer web is driving another trend: the amount of data downloaded by each application increases at a steady pace.
-To deliver great performance we need to optimize delivery of each and every byte.
+To deliver great performance you need to optimize delivery of each and every byte of your site.

 [Get Started](optimizing-content-efficiency/)